danielfett/draft-dpop/main.md

 The DPoP mechanism presented herein is not a client authentication method.
-In fact, a primary use case of DPoP is for public clients (e.g., single page applications and native applications) that do not use client authentication.
+In fact, a primary use case of DPoP is for public clients (e.g., single page applications and applications on a user's device) that do not use client authentication.
 Nonetheless, DPoP is designed such that it is compatible with `private_key_jwt` and all other client authentication methods.